 - At the end of the waiting period the test sites will be inspected for hives, the allergen it relates to will be noted and the size of the hive measured.
 After approximately an hour any hives will usually begin to disappear.

-Your doctor may also recommend that you undergo a blood test.
+Your doctor may also recommend you undergo a blood test.

 A blood test can measure your immune system's response to wheat by measuring the amount of immunoglobulin E (IgE) antibodies in your bloodstream.

-Blood testing can be particularly useful if the skin prick tests can't be carried out, for example if an anaphylactic reaction may occur, the person has skin problems such as eczema or psoriasis, or the person was unable to stop their medication e.g. anti-histamines.
+Blood testing can be particularly useful if the skin prick tests can't be carried out, for example if an anaphylactic reaction may occur, the person has skin problems such as eczema or psoriasis, or the person was unable to stop certain medications e.g. anti-histamines.